jinpark-pro/swift_data_collections/README.md

     2. Fetch the model object to be displayed.
     3. Configure the cell's properties with the model object's properties — in other words, set views (labels, image views, etc.) based on the model object.
     4. Return the fully configured cell.

+#### Implement the Data Source

+- It's time to implement your table view's data source.
+Since you're using a UITableViewController subclass, your table view already has its data source assigned as the EmojiTableViewController instance.
+Open the Swift file for your emoji table view controller.
+Notice that the three data source methods are already defined for you, but with comments warning you that the implementations are incomplete.
+  - The first method that will be called is `numberOfSections(in:)`.
+EmojiDictionary will have one section, so delete the comment inside the body of the method and return 1.
+(You could also remove the implementation of numberOfSections(in:) completely, and the table view would assume that it has one section.
+However, it's a good habit to clearly define your table views rather than relying on default values.)
+  - Next, the table view will call `tableView(_:numberOfRowsInSection:)` to determine how many rows to place inside the section.
+You'll know which section is being requested via the parameter section.
+In EmojiDictionary, you only have one section.
+Delete the comment in tableView(_:numberOfRowsInSection:) and add the following to its body: `return emojis.count`
+    - The code above returns the count of your emojis array.
+This means that if you were to allow user input to add to the array of emoji, your table view could be updated at runtime to match.
+      - For example, if you added an emoji to the emojis array, the count of the array would increase by one, and your table view would display an additional row.
+    - Since the EmojiDictionary table view has only one section, there's no need to use the section parameter of the method.
+If you were to add more sections in the future, you'd need to add conditional logic to return the correct number of cells in each section.
+- Now that the table view knows how many rows to display, the table view will call `tableView(_:cellForRowAt:)` to get a cell for each row.
+To expose the method, you'll need to uncomment it.
+Delete the /* before the method and the */ after it.
+Next, you'll implement the method to follow the dequeueing steps detailed above.
+  - First, you'll ask the table view to dequeue a cell.
+The following line (provided in the template with a placeholder for the reuse identifier) returns a UITableViewCell instance of the same style you registered in Interface Builder with the EmojiCell identifier: `let cell = tableView.dequeueReusableCell(withIdentifier: "EmojiCell", for: indexPath)`
+  - The second step is to get the appropriate model object to display in the cell — in this example, that's the Emoji instance associated with that row.
+Using the indexPath parameter, you can get the array index required to retrieve the correct Emoji.
+Recall that the index path has two properties to access the cell address: `section` and `row`.
+Since your table view only has one section, you can ignore the section property, as it will be the same (in this case) every time the method is called.
+    - You'll use the `row` property instead.
+Add the following line: `let emoji = emojis[indexPath.row]`
+  - Your third step is to configure the cell with information about the emoji.
+Using the example cell above, you'll modify the cell's view to display the emoji info.
+Add the following lines:

+    - ```swift
+        var content = cell.defaultContentConfiguration()
+        content.text = "\(emoji.symbol) - \(emoji.name)"
+        content.secondaryText = emoji.description
+        cell.contentConfiguration = content
+      ```

+    - These lines update the cell's content configuration so that a string consisting of the `symbol` and `name` will be rendered in the primary text position and the `description` will be rendered in the secondary text position.
+(Your usage property will be put to use in the next lesson.)
+  - At last, your cell is looking the way you want.
+The final line from the template returns the configured cell: `return cell`
+- You've completed the basic implementation of a table view data source, which means your table view now has enough information to display content.
+- Build and run your app.
+At this point, you should see a filled table view with one row for each emoji in your array.
+- Take some time to add more emoji to the emojis array.
+Build and run your app.
+Notice that without changing any code your table view was able to handle the additional data and display more cells, demonstrating the power that comes from combining an array with a table view.